agateau/clyde/docs/package-file-format.md

 - `arch`: optional, set a default architecture.
 Useful when it cannot be deduced from the asset name.
 - `os`: optional, set a default OS.
 Useful when it cannot be deduced from the asset name.
+- `include`: optional, a regular expression to select a subset of the package assets.
+Useful when the upstream project publishes multiple assets but the package should only include some of them.

 ### GitHub fetcher